 During testing, the Grilamid frame has survived drops, kicks, and knocking around in a gym bag on the way to the gym.
 On long runs, the nose and temple pads held the frames in place, and an ingenious set of hidden sweat channels helped shunt my excessing sweat away from my face.

-One of the best fitness gifts for men who lift is a good way to fuel that lifting.
+One of the greatest fitness gifts for men who lift is a good way to fuel that lifting.
 These stainless-steel boxes with silicone lids from Klean Kanteen are plastic-free and come in three different sizes so that you can keep your meals fresh for the day.
 The containers are durable, machine washable, and watertight.
 We love the extra snap-and-lock tabs on the bigger boxes that make sure your lids don’t pop open during your commute.

 I’ve found these meal prep containers perfect for storing all of my premade meals for the week.
 I’ve been throwing brown rice and ground turkey in these and stuffing them in the fridge.
 They stack well, have vent-able lids, and can keep food hot or cold for hours.

 When it comes to wireless earbuds, a good fit is essential.
 This is part of why we love the Epic Air ANC buds from JLAB.
 They come with various bud options so that you can find the right fit for each ear.

 We also love the nearly 50 hours of playtime with the included charging case and active noise canceling.
 The audio comes through clear and crisp, and the Bluetooth connectivity is quick and reliable.
 The little details are great as well – the wear detection mode is brilliant.
 Each earbud has a sensor that detects when you take a bud out and pauses whatever you’re listening to, then starts playback again when you put the bud back in.